SELINA-team/SELINA.py/README.md

 ### Pre-training of the reference data

 In this step you can train a model using your own reference data with the following command.
 We provide two example reference files in the demos folder.
+The training process of the example takes only a few minutes.

 ```
 selina train --path-in ./reference/ --path-out ./res/pre-train